pcsingh/Neural_Style_Transfer/README.md

 ```

 Hurray!
 You are ready to see the output of the model.
 Run all the cells.
+You can also experiment with the style and content images given in the `images` folder.

 > **_Need help? feel free to contact @ [premchandra.singh.5268@gmail.com](mailto:premchandra.singh.5268@gmail.com?Subject=Neural_Style_Transfer)_**